maniadav/start/docs/backend/email_service.md

 2. Click the gear icon in the top right.
 3. Check **Use your own OAuth credentials**.
 Paste the Client ID and Client Secret you got in Step 3.
 Close the settings.
 4. In Step 1, expand **Gmail API v1** and check **[https://mail.google.com/](https://mail.google.com/)** only.

-   - Do not type "mail", "scope", or any other string.
-The exact scope must be the URL above.

 5. Click **Authorize APIs**.
 You will be redirected to Google sign in.
 Sign in with the Gmail account you added as a Test User.
 6. In Step 2, click **Exchange authorization code for tokens**.
 The Playground will return a JSON that contains `access_token`, `refresh_token`, `expires_in`, `scope`, etc.
 7. Copy the `refresh_token` value.